mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

 <h4>Experiment 64 (Compensated IMU data)</h4>

 <p align="justify"><p align="justify">The experiment was carried out in the marty teacher Necmettin Yilmaz Hallway.
-No video available.
 The pace is faster than experiment 62.
 Should be compared to experiment 62 and 66.</p>

 | Stride Indexes |  Trajectory (INS)  |
 |  :---:  |  :---:  |